jake-walker/homemade-laser-tag/README.md

 ## Case

-I plan to use an old Nurf Gun which I plan to take the innards out of and put in the electronics.
+I plan to use an old Nerf Gun which I plan to take the innards out of and put in the electronics.
 This would be the cheapest option for me as I have one laying around I don't need.
 However, you could use any toy gun.
 Make sure you can easily put a switch near the trigger which will be pressed when the trigger is pulled.